godpeny/pages/main/src/blog-post.23.md

 In other words, the terms random sample and IID are synonymous.
  - Identically distributed means that there are no overall trends — the distribution does not fluctuate and all items in the sample are taken from the same probability distribution.
  - Independent means that the sample items are all independent events.
 In other words, they are not connected to each other in any way;[2] knowledge of the value of one variable gives no information about the value of the other and vice versa.

+## Hypothesis(h) and Hypothesis
+### Hypothesis Space (H)
+Hypothesis space is the set of all the possible legal hypothesis.
+This is the set from which the machine learning algorithm would determine the best possible (only one) which would best describe the target function or the outputs.
+ - Finite Hypothesis Class: In this case, the hypothesis class (often denoted as H) is assumed to be finite.
+A hypothesis class represents the set of possible models or functions that a machine learning algorithm can choose from when trying to learn a relationship between input data and output.
+When the hypothesis class is finite, it means that there are a limited number of potential models or functions to choose from.
+Conceptually, a finite hypothesis class H can be represented as a set of distinct hypotheses or models.
+Suppose H has "m" hypotheses.
+You can represent it as: $\mathcal{H} = \{h_1, h_2, \cdots h_n \}$
+- Infinite Hypothesis Class: Conversely, an "infinite hypothesis class" implies that the set of potential models or functions is not limited and can be infinite.
+This can be the case when, for example, the algorithm can consider an unbounded number of different models or functions to fit the data.
+An infinite hypothesis class H typically doesn't have a finite, enumerable list of hypotheses.
+It can include an infinite number of possible hypotheses.
+There is no specific equation to represent this class; it's described by the fact that it's unbounded.
+### Hypothesis (h)
+A hypothesis is a function that best describes the target in supervised machine learning.
+The hypothesis that an algorithm would come up depends upon the data and also depends upon the restrictions and bias that we have imposed on the data.

 ### Finite H
 $H$ is just a set of $k$ functions mapping from $X$ to ${0, 1}$, and empirical risk minimization selects $hat{h} to be whichever of these $k$ functions has the smallest training error.